-Local Policy: Suwannee River Economic Council, Inc. requires Level II background screenings for all employees.
+Local Policy: Level II background screenings are required for all employees.
 The Level II background screening includes Florida Department of Elder Affairs and Florida Law Enforcement criminal history checks.
 All drivers are fingerprinted and results are submitted to the Florida Department of Elder Affairs and Florida Department of Children and Families.
 Driver screenings updated every five years.